1999 Australian republic referendum: Results

 Section 128 of the Constitution requires a "double majority" in a referendum to approve a constitutional amendment—a majority of votes in each of a majority of the states (i.e. at least four of the six), and a majority of all the electors voting.
-Voters in the territories count only towards the second of those majorities.
+Voters in the territories, as they do not live in states, count only towards the second of those majorities.

 11,785,000 votes were cast, representing a voter turnout of 95.10%.
-Of these, approximately 100,000 (0.9%) were informal.
+Of these, approximately 101,189 (0.86%) were informal.

-The republic

-A Proposed Law: To alter the Constitution to establish the Commonwealth of Australia as a republic with the Queen and Governor-General being replaced by a President appointed by a two-thirds majority of the members of the Commonwealth Parliament.

-Do you approve this proposed alteration?

-The preamble

-A Proposed Law: To alter the Constitution to insert a preamble.

-Do you approve this proposed alteration?